This Charming Beach Town in Portugal Has Dolphin Cruises, National Park Beaches, and Legendary Fried Seafood

 Photo courtesy of Charity De Souza

-Wander the Historic Centre
+Stroll the Historic Center

 historic city center in Setubal, Portugal